Tarim mummies: Archaeological record

 Many of the mummies have been found in very good condition, owing to the dryness of the desert and the desiccation it produced in the corpses.
-The mummies share many typical Caucasian body features, and many of them have their hair physically intact, ranging in color from blond to red to deep brown, and generally long, curly and braided.
+The mummies share many features associated with Europeans and many them have their hair physically intact, ranging in color from blond to red to deep brown, and generally long, curly and braided.
 Their costumes, and especially textiles, may indicate a common origin with Indo-European neolithic clothing techniques or a common low-level textile technology.
 Chärchän man wore a red twill tunic and tartan leggings.
 Textile expert Elizabeth Wayland Barber, who examined the tartan-style cloth, discusses similarities between it and fragments recovered from salt mines associated with the Hallstatt culture.
 As a result of the arid conditions and exceptional preservation, tattoos have been identified on mummies from several sites around the Tarim Basin, including Qäwrighul, Yanghai, Shengjindian, Shanpula (Sampul), Zaghunluq, and Qizilchoqa.

 It has been asserted that the textiles found with the mummies are of an early European textile type based on close similarities to fragmentary textiles found in salt mines in Austria, dating from the second millennium BCE.
 Anthropologist Irene Good, a specialist in early Eurasian textiles, noted the woven diagonal twill pattern indicated the use of a rather sophisticated loom and said that the textile is "the easternmost known example of this kind of weaving technique".
 The cemetery at Yanbulaq contained 29 mummies which dated from 1100 to 500 BCE.
-21 of the mummies had a "Mongoloid" appearance and are the first with their appearance found in the Tarim Basin.
-The other 8 mummies display the same "Europoid" physical traits found at Qäwrighul.